Lenard-Balescu correction to mean-field theory: Markovian limit of the truncated hierarchy

 where in addition the argument of the limit can be written as $(\nabla_v-\beta v)\cdot G_{N,\beta}^\omega(v)$ where $G_{N,\beta}^\omega(v)$ is bounded pointwise by $C_\beta|\langle\nabla_v-\beta v\rangle g^\circ(v)|$ uniformly for~$\Im\omega>0$. \end{prop}

 We first need to find a way to explicitly compute the resolvent of $L_2=L_2^{(0)}+L_2^{(1)}$.
-As the resolvents of both summands are explicitly given in Lemma~\ref{lem:spectrum}(ii), the resolvent of their sum can be deduced from the following useful general identity, which we essentially borrow from Nicholson's physics textbook~\cite[equation~(A.16)]{Nicholson}.
+As the resolvents of both summands are explicitly given in Lemma~\ref{lem:spectrum}(ii), the resolvent of their sum can be deduced from the following useful general identity (see e.g.~\cite[p.120]{Reed-Simon-73}).

 \begin{lem}[Resolvent of sums of commuting operators] Let $iH_1$ and $iH_2$ denote two generators of uniformly bounded commuting $C_0$-groups on a Hilbert space $\Hc$.
 Then, for all $0<\Im\eta<\Im\omega$,